Mariam I. Williams

 –Mariam I. Williams

-I’m a writer, dancer, and cultural curator who considers Maya Angelou, Ntzoke Shange, and Katherine Dunham–Black women whose work shows their love for Africa and the African Diaspora–my literary, dance, and research ancestors.
-Amplifying Black women’s stories to inspire Black communities towards healing and collective liberation is my lifelong project and purpose.
+Mariam I. Williams is a writer, dancer, and cultural curator who claims Maya Angelou, Ntozake Shange, and Katherine Dunham as her literary, dance, and research ancestors.
+Amplifying Black women’s stories to inspire Black communities towards healing and collective liberation throughout the African Diaspora and the African continent is her lifelong project and purpose.

 Mariam I. Williams